-1. Students will complete the Petition for Leave of Absence form (http://nau.edu/GradCol/Student-Resources/Succeeding/Forms/).

-- 2. Students will indicate on the form the entire time period (27 months) that they will not be enrolled for NAU courses. - 3.
+- 1. Students will complete the Petition for Leave of Absence form (http://nau.edu/GradCol/Student-Resources/Succeeding/Forms/). - 2.
+Students will indicate on the form the entire time period (27 months) that they will not be enrolled for NAU courses. - 3.
 A copy of the approved petition will be on file in the Graduate College. - 4.
 Students will be eligible to enroll for classes without applying for readmission upon their return to NAU (generally after four regular semesters for Peace Corps students; summers not included) - 5.
-The Faculty Coordinator for the Peace Corps Program will send an email to Lucinda.Topham@nau.edu with a copy to the Associate Dean of the Graduate College providing the names of the students along with information regarding the term/year of enrollment (e.g., John Doe, Fall 2010).
+The Faculty Coordinator for the Peace Corps Program will send an email to the Graduate College providing the names of the students along with information regarding the term/year of enrollment (e.g., John Doe, Fall 2010).
 This email should generally be sent at least one semester (fall or spring) prior to returning to NAU. - 6.
 The Graduate College will verify that they are eligible to enroll.